Online Learning Independent Schools Policy (Interim)

 Rationale or purpose of policy

 Changes to the Independent School Act regarding online learning come into effect on July 1, 2021.
-The 2021/2022 school year will be an interim year in the implementation of changes to online learning in the Province.
-A new, comprehensive online learning policy and a procedures guide are under development with Indigenous rightsholders and stakeholders and will be fully implemented on July 1, 2022.
-For the 2021/2022 school year, the former distributed learning policies have been replaced by interim online learning policies that will be in effect until the new online learning policies are implemented on July 1, 2022.
+A new, comprehensive online learning policy and a procedures guide are under development with Indigenous rightsholders and stakeholders and will be fully implemented on July 1, 2023.
+The former distributed learning policies have been replaced by interim online learning policies that will be in effect until June 30, 2023.

 The purpose of this policy is to establish a framework under which independent schools may offer online learning.